- CLIENT SERVICES

-When I want a good recipe for an easy meal made in a Crockpot, my first instinct is to jump on Pinterest and find a great one with a pretty picture.
-I’m optimistic, and I tell myself that it will be a quick scan and I’ll find one quickly.
+How are your learning management system and Pinterest alike?
+When I want a good Crockpot recipe, my first instinct is to jump on Pinterest.
+I’m optimistic, and I tell myself that it will be a quick scan.

-Cut to three hours later where I’ve learned how to sand my hardwood floors and planned my dream vacation to Greece.
+Cut to three hours later.
+I’ve learned how to sand my hardwood floors and planned my dream vacation to Greece.
 And… nothing cooking in the Crockpot.

-Pinterest is chock-full of amazing things (one of them being pinterest.com/shawntaymichelle) and a seemingly endless supply of possibilities and shiny things that we can get sidetracked by pretty fast.
-Same goes for any social media platform.
+Pinterest is chock-full of amazing things (exhibit A) and a seemingly endless supply of possibilities and shiny things that we can get sidetracked by pretty fast.
+The same goes for any social media platform.
 We can easily fall into a scrolling blackhole without consuming and using the content.

 This can also be true for your training content in a Learning Management System, or LMS.
-You’ve got a ton of great stuff to share with your learners, but creating content and uploading to an LMS is only half the battle.
+You’ve got a ton of great stuff to share with your learners.
+But creating content and uploading to a learning management system is only half the battle.

 Create.
 Review.
 Rinse.
 Repeat.

-So you’ve been tasked with creating a training.
+So you’re creating a training.
 You make great learning objectives, interview a SME, and pump out a great product.
 You upload it to your LMS and learners consume the content while you move on to create the next training.
 Then the whole process starts over.

 As you keep on truckin’ through your assignments, your training library will continue to grow.
 Over time, this library will become a rich source of knowledge, but another important step is to evaluate or review the content you create.